dataset-ninja/cwfid/README.md

-# A Crop/Weed Field Image Dataset
+# CWFID: A Crop/Weed Field Image Dataset

 CWFID is a dataset for semantic segmentation, object detection, instance segmentation tasks.